Back to CNNs Hub

 The Convolutional Layer

-Our custom Conv2D layer implements the sliding window operation with learnable kernels.
-We use Xavier initialization to ensure stable gradient flow at the start of training.
+Our Conv2D wraps the sliding window operation with learnable kernels and Xavier initialization for stable early training.

 class Conv2D(nn.Module):